aubreyrjones/lemon-py/README.md

 Python?

 A. Yes, although the process is currently a bit ugly and manual.
-Use the `--debug` option when building the grammar to generate all intermediate and output files to the current working directory (instead of a tempdir).
+Use the `--debug --noinstall` options when building the grammar to generate all intermediate and output files to the current working directory (instead of a tempdir).
 You can use `concat_grammar.c` (compiled as C++) as the basis for your native parser.

 `#define LEMON_PY_SUPPRESS_PYTHON` will disable inclusion of `pybind11` and definition of python-related interfaces.
 The C++